Core Encryption Mechanism

 - The first run with

--GenerateKes a new 256-bit key in Key Vault. - Subsequent runs (without
+-GenerateKeysgenerates a new 256-bit AES key in Key Vault and encrypts all matching.bitefiles. - Subsequent runs (without

--GenerateKeys) encrypt only newly added plaintext or DPAPI values; values that are alreadyWFAES::d.
-To re-encrypt or rotate existingvalues, use-GenerateKeys(see Key Rotation).
+-GenerateKeys) encrypt only newly added plaintext or DPAPI values; values that are alreadyWFAES::-encrypted are skipped.
+To re-encrypt or rotate existing values, use-GenerateKeys(see Key Rotation).

-# Later: encrypt newly added plaintext/DPAPI files using the existing key .\Encrypt-Config.ps1 -FilePath "C:\Warewolf\ewolf-prod" -SecretName "dp-keyring-v1"
+# Later: encrypt newly added plaintext/DPAPI values using the existing key

 Encrypt-Config.ps1 Parameters